drug-design/course/docs/chapters/structure-based-design.md

 #### Gaining Binding by Reduction of Entropy

-Conformational flexibility and the associated free energy of the ligand play an important role in ligand-receptor interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/gaining-binding-by-reduction-entropy-912bd0d6'><i class='fa fa-play' aria-hidden='true'></i></button>Conformational flexibility and the associated free energy of the ligand play an important role in ligand-receptor interactions.
 An analysis of the contributions of various functional groups to binding demonstrates that each freely rotating bond in a ligand reduces binding free energy by about 2.9 kJ/mol.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer